Published 15 October 2019, updated 25 January 2021

 - Walk into History is a sectioned walk that retraces the early timberlines through old growth forests and passes old mills and relics of a time long gone.

 - No need to rush home!
 Add a day, slow down the pace of life and enjoy the fresh air and billion star nights.
-Accommodation options include Oscars on the Yarra, right by the river with hotel style rooms and fabulous dining, or try the convenience of the Warburton Lodge or the solitude of the highly accessible Hazelwood Cottage or Honeyeater Cottage.
-Campers, RVs and caravans make your way to Pine Hill Caravan Park.
+Accommodation options include the convenience of the Warburton Lodge or the solitude of the highly accessible Hazelwood Cottage or Honeyeater Cottage.
+Campers, RVs and caravans make your way to Warburton Holiday Park.
+The Warburton Motel is a laid back mid-century motel located just 2 mintues walk from town and a perfect base for adventures.

 - Don’t want to drive?
 Need a local to take you to the ‘out of the way’ places, or just interested to learn more (especially about wine!).
 Put Shortlist Private Tours, Driven Indulgence and Yarra Valley A2B on your speed dial!

-- Yes, it’s always wine time in the Warburton Valley with a stunning selection of boutique wineries dotted along the Warburton Highway including the highly awarded Seville Estate (gorgeous menu for lunch or dinner in the vineyard restaurant), Elmswood Estate, Five Oaks, Wild Cattle Creek Estate and plenty more.
+- Yes, it’s always wine time in the Warburton Valley with a stunning selection of boutique wineries dotted along the Warburton Highway including the highly awarded Seville Estate (gorgeous menu for lunch or dinner in the vineyard restaurant), Elmswood Estate, Five Oaks and plenty more.

 Outdoor memory making